 What I got up to in New York

 Boat Cruise & tour– I recommend this if you are trying to get the most of the city in about 90 minutes.
 The tour I went on showed a number of interesting sites such as the estimated spot of the miracle on the Hudson, statue of liberty (apparently, there are tours that include a tour of the island), Empire State Building, Brooklyn Bridge and a lot more.

-9/11 Memorial– This location was a little emotional, a lot of innocent people lost their lives, such a beautiful memorial and tourist attraction.
+9/11 Memorial– This location was a little emotional, a lot of innocent people lost their lives, yet, inspiring, such a beautiful memorial and tourist attraction.

 When something bad happens you have three choices.
 You can either let it DEFINE you, let it DESTROY you, or you can let it STRENGTHEN you.

 Westfield World Trade CentreW- High end shopping mall beside the 9/11 memorial.
-Also has the trains to New Jersey.
+Also has the train line to New Jersey.

 On another note, I got to sit on the MET steps (as a die-hard gossip girl fan, lol).